 Now this is too small a sample of homes to be statistically accurate, however, it gives us an idea of how the reported values from Trulia and Zillow can not be trusted to make a educated decision on potentially your largest investment.

 As a certified residential appraiser, I use Zillow and Trulia on a daily basis to do quick research on homes to get a general idea of what I am dealing with when giving clients a free quote on fee and turn time to appraise their home.
 What I have found is that these online sites don’t always get the bedroom and bath room count correct, they also seem to be way off when a home is in poor condition or has been highly upgraded.
 These sites seem to be more accurate when the home or condo is a “cookie cutter” and in average condition.

 The bottom line is that sometimes Zillow is accurate, sometimes Trulia is accurate and sometime both of them are way off.
 Technology still has not advanced to the point where an online appraisal can accurately report the estimated value of a home.
 The only way to really know what your home is worth is to have an appraiser come out, inspect your property and the comparable sales.
 Then, put it all together in an appraisal report with adjustments for differences between your home and the comparables used.

 Overpriced homes don’t sell and under priced homes cost you money!
-What do you think, will you be using Zillow or Trulia to figure out your home’s value?Tags: 2013 real estate, appraisal, appraisal questions answered, appraisal value, appraisals, appraiser, colorado appraisal, colorado home appraisal, home sale, massachusetts home appraisal, online appraisal, property appraisal, trulia, what is appraisal, zillow
+What do you think, will you be using Zillow or Trulia to figure out your home’s value?Tags: 2013 real estate, appraisal, appraisal questions answered, appraisal value, appraisals, appraiser, aventura, golden beach, home sale, miami, online appraisal, property appraisal, sunny isles beach, trulia, what is appraisal, zillow